-Air Canada’s most frequent flyers can qualify for its top tier status, Aeroplan Super Elite, by doing a lot of flying and spending a considerable amount of money each year.
-In return, the airline rewards them with a suite of exclusive benefits and perks to distinguish them as their most loyal customers.
+Air Canada’s most frequent flyers can qualify for its top tier status, Aeroplan Super Elite, by doing a lot of flying and spending a considerable amount of money with the airline each year.

-You don’t earn the title of Super Elite without doing some serious flying.
-As described in detail in our post about qualifying for Aeroplan Elite Status, Super Elites must surpass the thresholds in the program to earn their stripes.
+You usually don’t earn the title of Super Elite without spending a lot of time in the air.
+As described in detail in our guide to Aeroplan Elite Status, Super Elites must surpass qualifying thresholds in the program to earn their bag tags.

 In a calendar year, Super Elites must attain: